p-lod/p-lod-browser/README.md

-Code, etc. for the PALP browser.
-See http://palp.art .
+Code, etc. for the P-LOD browser.
+See http://p-lod.org .